What is a cookie?

 When you visit the NSPCC Child Protection in Sport Unit website, the pages that you see, together with a cookie are downloaded to your device.
 This is a common practice on websites, because it allows website publishers to find out (amongst other things) whether the website has been visited before.

-All of our cookies have the title 'Thecpsu.org.uk'.
+All the cookies set by the CPSU website have the title 'thecpsu.org.uk'.
 The names and purposes of the cookies are as follows:

 Necessary (cookies that are essential for the operation of our website)